Below you will find information on how to prepare an abstract if you are a patient, patient representative or a support organisation.

 - Abstracts will only be accepted through the online system.

-- The official Summit language is English; therefore abstracts should be written only in English.
+- The official Summit language is English; therefore abstracts need be written in English.

 - The sender of the abstract holds the responsibility of the contents being approved and authorised by other authors.